 The whole purpose of my move was obviously to be with my Danish boyfriend.
 Long distance was hard, but we made it work the best we could.
 Now that we’re finally in the same country, I feel like I’m getting to know him all over again, and it’s been so much fun.
 I’m really lucky to be able to share a home and a life with my best friend.
 Some days, the transition has been very hard on me, but the Viking has been incredibly supportive, and for that, I thank him.

 This whole expat life has definitely been an interesting journey so far, and I’m only getting started.
-Now I’m beginning to make place for myself in Copenhagen, and I’m seeing my sacrifice pay off.
-I can’t wait to see that what good things happen in the next few months to come!
+Now I’m beginning to make a place for myself in Copenhagen, and I’m seeing my sacrifice pay off.
+I can’t wait to see what good things happen in the next few months to come!

 Are you an expat or in the middle of your own transition in life?
 When did you start to feel like the change you made was worth it?